khalidgxg/laravel-web-tinker/README.md

 }
 ```

-2. You must set the `enabled` variable in the `web-tinker` config file to `true`.
+2. You must set the `enabled` variable in the `custom-web-tinker` config file to `true`.

 ## Modifying the output

-You can modify the output of tinker by specifying an output modifier in the `output_modifier` key of the `web-tinker` config file.
+You can modify the output of tinker by specifying an output modifier in the `output_modifier` key of the `custom-web-tinker` config file.
 An output modifier is any class that implements `\Spatie\WebTinker\OutputModifiers\OutputModifier`.

 This is how that interface looks like.